 When placed on a TV cabinet the Meidong 36-Inch Soundbar TV speaker directs sound up to a listening height.
 When mounted on the wall, the speaker fires straight ahead.
 This design feature enables viewers to enjoy a full, rich sound with excellent clarity whether it’s mounted or not.
 Simple mounting points are built into the rear panel.

 The Meidong does, however, look good.
-So in a small room or even in the bedroom, this wireless TV speaker will be a vast improvement on your standard, built-in TV speakers.
+So in a small room or even in the bedroom, this wireless TV speaker will be a vast improvement to your standard, built-in TV speakers.

 The speakers can be controlled using the Samsung Audio Remote App.
 The same functionality is available through the app.

-A broad frequency response of 45Hz – 20KHz makes the Samsung 2.1 Wireless Soundbar a versatile TV speaker.
-Programs rich in speech like news, series, and sports can be enjoyed in crystal clarity while movies, games, and music will come alive with a rich full range sound and 200W of power.
+The broad frequency response of 45Hz – 20KHz makes the Samsung 2.1 Wireless Soundbar a versatile TV speaker.
+Programs rich in speech like news, series, and sports can be enjoyed in crystal clarity while movies, games, and music will come alive with a rich full-range sound and 200W of power.

 The Samsung 2.1 Soundbar could also be a cost-effective alternative for a surround sound TV speaker.
 While this wireless TV speaker doesn’t offer “true surround sound”, internal delays and processing create a surround sound experience.

 With the extra base and 200W of sound, the Samsung 2.1 soundbar will fill a standard-sized family living area or TV room a lot better than most TV soundbars.
 The wireless subwoofer can be placed beside a sofer or under the bed to offer an improved listening experience.